 Two databases belonging to Alfa Bank were found lying on the internet.
 The first database was dated back to 2014-15 and held the personal data of more than 55,000 customers.
 The database included customers’ names, their contact information, addresses as well as their place of work.
 It was speculated that these databases might have leaked during 2014 when the IT staff of the bank was going through mass layoffs.

-Following are a few reasons why cybersecurity in banking is important and why should it matter to you.
+The following are a few reasons why cyber security in banking is important and why should it matter to you.

 - Financial Loss: When a bank suffers from a cyber attack, not only the bank but also, its customers suffer from financial loss.
 Recovering from this loss can be time-consuming.
 It will involve canceling cards, checking statements as well as confirming other minute details.